Get all the latest data for Canberra

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-ACT Government Light Rail Updates Official government release describing infrastructure scope and delivery.
-We used it to identify specific corridors likely to see medium-term amenity improvements and short-term construction disruption affecting nearby buying areas.
+ACT Government (Light Rail Stage 2A) Official government release describing project scope and delivery.
+We used it to identify specific corridors likely to see medium-term accessibility improvements.
+We mapped those corridors to nearby buying areas like Braddon and the CBD edge.

-Airbtics STR Data Specialist short-term rental analytics provider with listing-level performance data.
-We used it to understand Airbnb occupancy rates, average daily rates, and revenue benchmarks for Canberra's short-term rental market.
+AirROI (Airbnb data) Specialist short-term rental analytics provider with listing-level data.
+We used occupancy rates, average daily rates, and revenue benchmarks to assess which Canberra neighborhoods perform best on Airbnb.
+We cross-referenced with our own demand-driver mapping.